Ashvin Kumar: Road to Ladakh

-Plot summary

-Starring Irrfan Khan, known for his roles in The Warrior, Slumdog Millionaire, A Mighty Heart, The Namesake, The Amazing Spider-Man and Life of Pi and Koel Purie from Everybody Says I'm Fine!, Road to Ladakh follows the surreal rites of passage encounter between a dysfunctional, coke-snorting fashion model and an ultra-focussed, strong-silent stranger who are thrown together by chance.
-Set in the magnificent wilderness moonscape of Ladakh, India, the road journey and the strange encounters that follow provide a dramatic backdrop for the relationship that develops between the two.
-Both are outsiders, both are lonely and both crave the human contact that their roles in society deny them.
+Starring Irrfan Khan and Koel Purie (of Everybody Says I'm Fine!), Road to Ladakh follows the surreal rites of passage encounter between a dysfunctional, coke-snorting fashion model and an ultra-focussed, strong-silent stranger who are thrown together by chance.
+Road To Ladakh was set near the borders of India and Pakistan, and employed a multi-national European crew.
+It hit several obstacles in the Himalayas and was nearly not completed, as documented in The Near Un-making of Road To Ladakh.

-The film, written, directed, edited and produced by Kumar, is poised between elusiveness and engagement, suspicion and tenderness – at once hilarious and sinister, bizarre and moving, psychedelic and intensely real.
-A road-movie that drew the talents of a multi-national European crew whose overly ambitious Himalayan adventure was so fraught with disasters that it nearly failed.

-Road To Ladakh is a suspenseful tale of falling in love with the wrong kind of mysterious stranger near the borders of India and Pakistan.
-A road-movie that drew the talents of a multi-national European crew on an overly ambitious Himalayan adventure so fraught with disasters that it nearly didn't get finished; as documented in The Near Un-making of Road To Ladakh.

 Little Terrorist

-His second film, Little Terrorist (2005), was substantially more successful, winning an Oscar nomination, a nomination for the European Film Awards as well top prizes at the Tehran International Short Film Festival, Flanders International Film Festival, Montreal World Film Festival, Manhattan International Short Film Festival and the São Paulo International Short Film Festival.
-The film has been invited to over 120 film festivals around the world.
+His second film, a short film title Little Terrorist (2005), was substantially more successful, winning an Academy Award nomination and a nomination for the European Film Awards, as well top prizes at the Tehran International Short Film Festival, Flanders International Film Festival, Montreal World Film Festival, Manhattan International Short Film Festival, and the São Paulo International Short Film Festival.
+The film was to over 120 film festivals around the world.
 This film was shot in the tight budget in the deserts of Rajasthan.

-Plot summary

-The film was based upon a real-life incident in the year 2000 where a young goatherd crossed the Indian-Pakistan border and was subsequently imprisoned by the Indian police.
-Sri Atal Bihari Vajpayee, the then Prime Minister of India, freed the boy as a peace gesture intended to improve Indian-Pakistan relations.
+The film was based upon a real-life incident in the year 2000, where a young goatherd crossed the Indian-Pakistan border and was subsequently imprisoned by the Indian police.
+Atal Bihari Vajpayee, Prime Minister of India, freed the boy as a peace gesture intended to improve Indian-Pakistan relations.